-- [2] A proof is written that demonstrates a good understanding of the method of proof, but one conceptual error is made. - [1] A correct rigid motion is stated, but no further correct work is shown.

-- [1] Some correct relevant statements about the proof are made, but three or four statements and/or reasons are missing or are incorrect. - [0] The "given" and/or "prove" statements are written, but no further correct relevant statements are written.
+- [2] A proof is written that demonstrates a good understanding of the method of proof, but one conceptual error is made. - [1] Only one correct statement and reason are written. - [0] The "given" and/or the "prove" statements are written, but no further correct relevant statements are written.